FreeCAD/FreeCAD-documentation/wiki/Std_DlgParameter.md

 The left panel shows a tree with parameter groups and sub-groups.

-*The following options are available in the panel\'s context menu   **
+*The following options are available in the panel\'s context menu:*

 #### Expand/Collapse